icubb/cosmoscheckers/checkers/readme.md

 - What i don't understand is why are we wrapping the context not unwrapping it like the other contexts? ??

+**Interact via the CLI**

+- With tests done, see what happens at the command-line.

+- Keep the game expiry at 5 minutes to be able to test a forfeit, as done in a previous section.
+Now, you need to check balances after relevant steps to test that wagers are being withheld and paid.

+- How much do Alice and Bob have to start with: